talon-one/talon_one.js/docs/IntegrationApi.md

 ## getLoyaltyCardTransactions

-> CardLedgerTransactionLogEntryIntegrationAPI getLoyaltyCardTransactions(loyaltyProgramId, loyaltyCardIdentifier, opts)
+> InlineResponse2001 getLoyaltyCardTransactions(loyaltyProgramId, loyaltyCardId, opts)

-Get loyalty card transaction logs
+List card&#39;s transactions

 Retrieve loyalty transaction logs for the given loyalty card in the specified loyalty program with filtering options applied.
 If no filtering options are applied, the last 50 loyalty transactions for the given loyalty card are returned.